Full Service Property Management

 It is important to contact your insurance carrier to verify that you have public liability coverage in place prior to showings and leasing, and that Bennion Deville Homes is named as an additional insured on that policy.
 Fire and theft coverage alone will neither protect you, nor Bennion Deville Homes, in the event of a slip and fall, or any other accident involving your tenant or a potential tenant.
 A HOA policy is not sufficient.
 Generally, HOA insurance policies cover only the exterior of your unit for replacement due to fire.
 Liability coverage is very important.

 Rental Collection, Tenant Eviction

 Tenant evictions can be costly.
 However, an eviction is a risk every homeowner assumes when their home is tenant occupied.
 I follow a precise step-by-step process in dealing with slow-paying and non-paying tenants.
-Naturally my intent is to avoid this situation all togeher; this is the very reason I am diligent in the screening process.
-In the event it is necessary to start the eviction process, I will coordinate the 3-day notice to pay or quit, post required notices, perform as witness, and be present with the Sheriff on the day of the eviction.
+Naturally my intent is to avoid this situation all together; this is the very reason I am diligent in the screening process.
+In the event it is necessary to start the eviction process, I will coordinate the 3-day notice to pay or quit, post required notices, perform as witness, and be present with the Sheriff on the day of the lockout.
 However, the eviction and its associated costs are the responsibility of the homeowner.

 Let's Get Started!

 When you select me to represent you in the rental of your desert property, I will prepare for your signature the necessary documentation so I can represent your needs.
 After our paperwork is complete, including receipt of keys/openers, HOA Rules & Regulations, etc., I will start our journey.
 I look forward to our working together and making you a happy member of my rental family.